jpmor/site/sitewiki/quotes.md

 > the organized life of men must be carried on.

 `- John W. Davis`

-> There will always be an inner circle of corporate executives, politicians,
-> lawyers, and judges to control the others and obtain the real rewards.

-`- Theodore Roosevelt`

-> Institutions are the shadows of men.

-`- Emerson`

 > The magnet which attracts corrupters and the natural locus of
 > corruption is always where the discretionary power resides.